If you are travelling home for a few

 Important to remember: It is not advisable to leave Canada while an immigration document extension is being processed and your current document will expire while you are abroad.
 If you think you will be facing this situation, please consult the Implied Status and Travelling Outside Canada by IRCC and come to ISSAC to speak with an International Education Officer.

-- Make sure your immigration documents are in order.
-See above.
+- Make sure your immigration documents are valid as per above

-- Check the terms outlined in your immigration documents and makes sure your name, dates and all other information is correct.
+- Review your immigration documents and verify that your name, date of birth and all other information is correct

 - When asked questions by the Canada Border Services Agency (CBSA) officer, always answer every question truthfully, consistently and calmly.
 The officers can provide services in English and French.
 They might have an interpreter on site who speaks your language so ask if this is an option when you do not understand what is being asked.
-Border crossings are very busy so expect to spend couple of hours while being processed during which time you might not be able to leave the immigration and customs area.
+Border crossings can be very busy so expect to spend a couple hours while being processed during which time you might not be permitted to leave the immigration and customs controlled area.

 Travelling to the United States

-If you are planning to travel to the United States, it is your responsibility to have the most up to date information regarding visa and entry requirements before you make any trip plans.
-Therefore, please consult the U.S. Embassy and Consulates in Canada website on entering the U.S.
+If you are planning to travel to the United States, it is your responsibility to have the most up to date information regarding visa and entry requirements.
+Therefore, please consult the U.S. Embassy and Consulates in Canada website.

 It is your responsibility to take care of your safety and security while travelling.
 Here are some helpful tips:

 - Be aware of the latest travel safety alerts and plans your trip ahead of time whenever possible.